django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 * Use `pickle.loads()` on your own system to verify that when you load the data, it executes the `echo zomg` shell command.
 * Now, turn the session data from earlier into a `UserDict` subclass with a custom `__reduce__` method.
 * Now that _should_ cause remote code execution on the server.
+* This has not been tested on Python 3 / Django 2.1 and is not guaranteed to work.

 ---

 ## Fix the issues
 ### Your goal (extra credit)

 * If you're done early, we recommend you try to _fix_ some of the security issues in the app.
-* To do that, first _fork_ [the project](https://github.com/petwitter/pettwitter) on GitHub, then _clone_ the forked version to your computer.
+* To do that, first _fork_ [the project](https://github.com/django-security-tutorials/pettwitter) on GitHub, then _clone_ the forked version to your computer.
 * To set up a local dev environment, see next slide.

 ---

 ## Fix the issues
 ### Development environment (extra credit)

 ```
 git clone YOUR_FORK_URL_HERE
 cd pettwitter
-virtualenv env
+virtualenv -p python3 ENV_NAME
+source ENV_NAME/bin/activate
-env/bin/pip install -r requirements.txt
+pip install -r requirements.txt
-env/bin/python thesite/manage.py syncdb
+cd thesite
+python manage.py migrate
-env/bin/python thesite/manage.py runserver
+python manage.py runserver
 ```

----

-## Notes for instructors only

-- Skip this slide if you're an attendee!
-- If you're an instructor, type '`s`' to see setup steps.

-Note:

-* This slide should tell instructors how to create an instance of the app.

 ---